-UAE joins final UN Secretary-General's Critical Energy Transition Minerals panel in Kenya - www.lokmattimes.com
+UAE joins final UN Secretary-General's Critical Energy Transition Minerals Panel in Kenya - www.lokmattimes.com

-Abu Dhabi [UAE], August 23 (ANI/WAM): Abdulla Balalaa, Assistant Minister of Foreign Affairs for Energy and Sustainability, participated at ...
+Nairobi [Kenya], August 24 (ANI/WAM): Abdulla Balalaa, UAE's Assistant Minister of Foreign Affairs for Energy and Sustainability, participated at ...

-Abu Dhabi [UAE], August 23 (ANI/WAM): Abdulla Balalaa, Assistant Minister of Foreign Affairs for Energy and Sustainability, participated at the United Nation's Critical Energy Transition Minerals (CETM) Panel held in Nairobi, Kenya, alongside government representatives, experts, and organisations.
+Nairobi [Kenya], August 24 (ANI/WAM): Abdulla Balalaa, UAE's Assistant Minister of Foreign Affairs for Energy and Sustainability, participated at the United Nation's Critical Energy Transition Minerals (CETM) Panel held in Nairobi, Kenya, alongside government representatives, experts, and organisations.

 The UN CETM Panel exchanged views on important files related to the mining sector since its launch in April 2024, ensuring engagement in productive discussions on the development of global voluntary guiding principles on critical minerals.